British police charge man after Buckingham Palace arrest

 One man was found inside the palace and was arrested for burglary, trespass and criminal damage and a second was arrested outside on suspicion of conspiracy to commit burglary.
 Both were bailed and are due back before police this week.

 Two days later, Queen Elizabeth's son, Prince Andrew, was confronted by armed police in the gardens of the palace and asked to verify his identity.
-Police later apologised for failing to recognise the prince.
+Police later apologized for failing to recognize the prince.

 One of the biggest security breaches at Buckingham Palace happened in 1982 when an intruder, Michael Fagan, climbed a wall and wandered into a room where the queen was in bed.